softwarefactory-project/sf-docs/docs/operator/deepdive.rst

   * sql/ contains database creation scripts.

-That system configuration process is re-entrant and needs to be executed everytime settings are changed.
+That system configuration process is re-entrant and needs to be executed everytime the settings are changed.

 Then SF is meant to be a self-service system, thus project configuration is done through the config-repo.